PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 12:42:36
+Last updated: 2024-04-02 12:44:39
-Random Quote: Life is a succession of moments.
-To live each one is to succeed. - Corita Kent
+Random Quote: A goal without a plan is just a wish. - Larry Elder